IanBonafede/Database-Senior-Design/README.md

 From the million-thanks-front-end folder, run `npm start`

-From million-thanks-back-end, run `python ocrserver.py`
+From million-thanks-back-end folder, run `python ocrserver.py`

-From million-thanks-back-end, run `node receivefile.js`
+From million-thanks-back-end folder, run `node receivefile.js`

-From million-thanks-database/postgresql, run `./rundb.sh`
+From million-thanks-database/postgresql folder, run `./rundb.sh`

-From million-thanks-database, run `app.js`
+From million-thanks-database folder, run `app.js`

 Upload a single .jps or multiple .jpgs using the "Upload File" button.